-At Calendar’s End is my third story, and my first serial project.
+At Calendar’s End is my third story and my first serial project.
 In 2016, I endeavored to released one part of the twelve-installment story on the first of each month until the story was concluded.
 It was both stressful and exciting to attempt – and accomplish – such a feat.
-Along with my own frenzied schedule, I was joined in the challenge by artist Brian Ritson, who created a unique cover depicting the month’s respective character.
-As of early 2017, each installment is released in ebook and print formats, with an omnibus collecting all twelve installments into one collection coming mid-2017.
+Along with my own frenzied schedule, I was joined in the challenge by artist Brian Ritson, who created a unique cover each month depicting that installment’s respective character.

 Time is a fickle thing.
 Sometimes, so are those that wield it.
 But as the holidays set in and another year comes to a close, the beings that keep the cycle of time moving forward are being killed off.
 Whatever is killing them off seems to be taunting Ember, saving her for last.

 With only a handful of days before the new year is supposed to begin, can she figure how to stop the killer before time – literally – runs out for everyone?

 Leave the Light On is a short story written for the Write Michigan 2014 contest.
 Any genre is allowed to enter, 3000 words or less.
 The final story rode out to 2991.
 The story will be released to the general public after the contest ends.